SymfonyCasts/phpspec/sfcasts/custom-matcher-implementation.md

 # Coding up the Custom Matcher

-Apparently, a custom matcher has just one rule: it must implement this `Matcher` interface.
+According to this friendly error, a custom matcher has one important rule: it must implement this `Matcher` interface.
 Cool!
-To see what these classes normally look like, we can cheat by looking at the core matchers themselves!
+To see what these classes normally look like, let's cheat and dig into some of the core matchers themselves!

 ## Peeking at the Core Matchers